sparkfabrik/company-playbook/content/tools-and-policies/online-meetings-policy.md

 Users inside the organizations are not covered with a paid membership, it is generally granted just for specific use cases (like online webinar, public meeting with more that 10+ participants, virtual conference, hackathon etc.), if you think you need it ask to your team leader or our accounting department.

-Anyway Zoom can be used also without a paid membership, with the free plan you can also host meetings but you have some limitations, you cannot record it and group meetings have a 40-minutes duration limit.
+Anyway Zoom can be used also without a paid membership, with the free plan you can also host meetings but you have some limitations, you cannot record in cloud (just locally) and group meetings have a 40-minutes duration limit.

 As by the nature of this platform, the security risks are very high when a meeeting is misconfigured, when you decide to use it, especially when someone outside the organization will join, the host **must strictly follow** the following steps: